 The famous Deir el-Bahari Royal Cache was discovered in Luxor, Egypt, in 1881.
 This treasure trove dates to the 21st and 22nd Dynasties, having been deposited by the ruling Meshwesh ancient Libyans when they hid their ancestral corpses from grave robbers.
-The cache includes two interesting mummies, which have become known as "The Screaming Man Mummy” and the Screaming Woman Mummy.”
+The cache included two interesting mummies, which have become known as "The Screaming Man Mummy” and the Screaming Woman Mummy.”

 Having been accused of conspiring to kill his father, Prince Pentawere was forced to commit suicide by hanging in a series of events historians call “The Harem Plot.”
-Since the priesthood deemed him unclean, Pentawere’s corpse wasn’t mummified like the others, but wrapped a lowly sheep-skin, while all of the other royal mummies had been carefully wrapped in white linens before being mummified.
+Since the priesthood deemed him unclean, Pentawere’s corpse wasn’t mummified like the others, but wrapped in a lowly sheep-skin, while all of the other royal mummies had been carefully wrapped in white linens before being mummified.

-Hunting for the Cause of Death of the Second Screaming Mummy
+Cause of Death of the Second Screaming Mummy

 According to a report on Ahram, also discovered in 1881 in the Deir el-Bahari Cache was the mummy of a woman displaying a look of acute terror.
 She had a frozen scream on her face and as such she has become known as the “The Screaming Woman Mummy.”
 With her head leaning to the right, her legs are bent and wrapped at the ankles, while all of the other mummies were found with their mouths closed in a straight lying position.

 Attempting to solve why the apparently screaming female had been laid to rest differently than all the other mummies and what might have caused her screaming look, Zahi Hawass and Sahar Selim asked if perhaps she had suffered a similarly violent fate as Prince Pentawere?